top of page

 There is an additional concern: it is winter in Lebanon.
 Temperatures drop sharply at night.
 For those living in improvised shelters without adequate heating, the cold becomes another threat.

-More than 100,000 people are now displaced across the country, most of them women and children.
+More than 1 million people are now displaced across the country, most of them women and children.

-At this moment, around 1,000 people are being hosted in an emergency shelter coordinated by the organization, providing safe accommodation, daily meals, and the distribution of essential items.
+At this moment, we are supporting around 4,000 people currently sheltered in emergency shelters and temporary homes, ensuring safe accommodation, daily meals, and the distribution of essential items.

 Most of those sheltered are women, children, and elderly people - the groups most vulnerable in situations of displacement.